mitchellh/squire/README.md

 ## Usage

-For new projects, generate an opinionated folder layout with `init`:

-	$ squire init myapp

-This will create a `sql` directory that looks roughly like the following and gives you some guidance on where to put bits of your SQL structure.
-**Note that you do not have to follow this structure.** Details on how to use any structure you want are in the documentation.
+For new projects, start by creating a `sql` directory with the structure below.
+You must put your SQL files that are part of your schema within directories named `NN-<name>` where NN is a number and "name" is anything you want.
+Note: you can change the directory from `sql` using the configuration documented later.

 ```
 .